nikolas-AI/To-Do-List-Python/README.md

 ## Challenges Faced

-During development, we encountered a few :
+During development, we encountered a few challenges: